uptimeapp/serverless-offline-sns/README.md

 # a forked version of serverless-offline-sns to support lambda events defined using the sqs-from-sns plugin

+Deployments are currently manual and not run through CI

 # serverless-offline-sns
 A serverless plugin to listen to offline SNS and call lambda fns with events.